 Professor YYYY is currently an (Assistant or Associate) Professor at the University of Rhode Island and is being considered for promotion to the rank of (Associate or Full) Professor in the Department of XXXX.
 In evaluating candidates for promotion to (Associate or Full) Professor, the department considers the judgments of nationally and internationally known leaders in the candidate’s field.
 I would appreciate your assistance in providing us with an evaluation of Dr. YYYY’s scholarly work.
 The University of Rhode Island depends upon candid evaluations from scholars like you to assure that our promotion decisions are made fairly on the merits of the candidates.

 The department is interested particularly in your evaluation of the candidate’s performance with respect to scholarly work.
 Please feel free to make comments on the other criteria (e.g., teaching and service) if you are familiar with the candidate’s performance in those areas and feel that your observations would enable a more comprehensive evaluation of the candidate’s contribution to the department.
-To assist you in your review, Professor YYYY’s vita, candidate profile and are .
+To assist you in your review, Professor YYYY’s vita, candidate profile and research materials are attached.

 I would appreciate any information you could provide us about Professor YYYY’s accomplishments and contributions to the field.
 In framing your comments regarding the candidate’s contributions, please address some of the following issues: